 Soay Sheep – Where it all started for Bachlaw Smallholding…

 In the Spring of 2016 we decided that we would bring some rare breed sheep to our 33 acres of land at Upper Seaview.
 We felt that bringing animals to Bachlaw Projects would bring a new dimension to our offering here at the project and they duly arrived in July and August 2015.
 It has enabled us to expand our work experience offering to our young people, as they can now become involved in animal husbandry.
 This project has been immensely popular and the excitement of the lambs arriving has been a constant source of conversation and delight with the young people choosing names for all the new lambs.
-We have 16 ewes and 15 lambs as of April 2016.

 So why did we choose Soay Sheep and what is it about them that appealed to us?